AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 ## TODO
-- [x] Release the codes of training a single-view actioned-conditioned world model and a releated checkpoint
+- [x] Minimal version of training code for [AgibotWorld dataset](https://github.com/OpenDriveLab/AgiBot-World) and pretrained weights.
+- [ ] Minimal version of Training code for the challenge's dataset. (available once the challenge dataset is ready)
-- [ ] Support more model architectures
+- [ ] Evaluation script.
-- [ ] Support more features
+- [ ] Submission instructions.